MMK21Hub/Capitalisation-Fixes/README.md

 node dist/main.js --stats --latest-release
 ```

 At the moment, you can't configure the output using command line arguments.
-The build configuration can be changed by editing the [`src/main.ts`](src/main.ts) file instead.
+To change the targeted Minecraft version (for example) you can instead edit the build configuration in the [`src/main.ts`](src/main.ts) file.
 (Make sure that you run `yarn build` after editing any source files, or alternatively use `yarn watch` to automatically compile the code whenever you make changes.)

 ## `new-version.sh`